 Our residency program has graduated 219 specialists in oral and maxillofacial surgery.
-Among the graduates of the program are 31 former or current chairs, program directors of oral and maxillofacial surgery programs, and dental school deans.
+The graduates include 31 former or current chairs, program directors of oral and maxillofacial surgery programs, and dental school deans.

 Advanced Training Program

 The Advanced Training Program in OMS continues the great traditions of education and excellence that were established by Drs.
 Walker and Sinn.
-There are 14 full-time and part-time faculty in the specialty areas of oral and maxillofacial surgery, orthodontics, prosthodontics, and general dentistry who are dedicated to providing outstanding care for patients and an unmatched education for the 27 residents and six one-year interns and the many dental students who visit our program each year.
+The 14 full-time and part-time faculty in the specialty areas of oral and maxillofacial surgery, orthodontics, prosthodontics, and general dentistry are dedicated to providing outstanding care for patients and an unmatched education for the 27 residents, six year-long interns, and the many dental students who visit our program each year.

 Our faculty and residents provide oral and maxillofacial services at three campuses in the Dallas/Fort Worth metroplex:

 - Parkland Memorial Hospital, Zale Lipshy University Hospital, St. Paul University Hospital, and Children’s Medical Center

 - Dallas Veterans Affairs Medical Center